open-mmlab/mmdetection/docs/tutorials/customize_dataset.md

 )
 ```

-## Customize datasets by mixing dataset
+## Customize datasets by dataset wrappers

-MMDetection also supports to mix dataset for training.
+MMDetection also supports many dataset wrappers to mix the dataset or modify the dataset distribution for training.
-Currently it supports to concat and repeat datasets.
+Currently it supports to three dataset wrappers as below:

+- `RepeatDataset`: simply repeat the whole dataset.
+- `ClassBalancedDataset`: repeat dataset in a class balanced manner.
+- `ConcatDataset`: concat datasets.

 ### Repeat dataset